 When decent development plans do get assembled, it’s then frustrating when they don’t get implemented or don’t produce the desired results.

-UNH faculty and McCarthy designed the open-enrollment program Leadership Certificate Program to run six days and involve multiple supports for the creation of an effective IDP.
+The Executive Education team designed the open-enrollment program Leadership Certificate Program to run six days and involve multiple supports for the creation of an effective IDP.
 The conclusion and climax of the program is participants’ work on a data driven and well-supported plan.

 MANAGER: Before the program begins, participants meet with their managers to set goals.
 Involving one’s manager at the beginning of the strategic process of creating an IDP increases its success.